alf45tar/PedalinoMini/README.md

 ## How to upload firmware, WiFi provisioning and access to web user interface

-Visit http://alf45tar.github.io/PedalinoMini/installer to install new firmware, update firmware, connect device to a WiFi network and visit the device's hosted web interface.
+Visit http://alf45tar.github.io/PedalinoMini/installer to install *public* firmware, update firmware, connect device to a WiFi network and visit the device's hosted web interface.

+For sponsor only visit http://alf45tar.github.io/PedalinoMini/sponsor-installer to install *latest* firmware, update firmware, connect device to a WiFi network and visit the device's hosted web interface.
+It is required a secret key available on sponsor area.

 The only requirement for now is to use a Google Chrome or Microsoft Edge browser (Safari and iOS devices are not supported yet).
 WiFi provisioing via Bluetooth is only supported in Google Chrome on Windows.